irsyadprasetyo/catalyst-java-web-skeleton/README.md

 <a name="intelliJ"></a>
 ### Install IntelliJ

-You can follow instruction [here](https://www.jetbrains.com/help/idea/installation-guide.html)
+You can follow instructions [here](https://www.jetbrains.com/help/idea/installation-guide.html)

 <a name="chromedriver"></a>
 ### Install Chromedriver